rohitp9755/ClassroomX/README.md

 # ClassroomX
-implifying digital learning through OOP — a classroom simulation that connects teachers and students virtually.
+Simplifying digital learning through OOP — a classroom simulation that connects teachers and students virtually.